DataCanvasIO/HyperGBM/README.md

 As the name implies, the ML algorithms used in HyperGBM are all GBM models, and more precisely the gradient boosting tree model, which currently includes XGBoost, LightGBM and Catboost.

-The underlying search space representation and search algorithm in HyperGBM are supported by the [Hypernets](https://github.com/DataCanvasIO/Hypernets) project a general AutoML framework.
+The underlying search space representation and search algorithm in HyperGBM are powered by the [Hypernets](https://github.com/DataCanvasIO/Hypernets) project a general AutoML framework.

 ## Installation